 As you browse through Bucketlist, you can vote for items you think are interesting by clicking the "Vote" button below the item title.
 Most-liked items are are tallied under the Featured / Most-liked section - popular items float to the top of the list.

 Find something cool on someone else's list that you'd like to add to your own?
-Click the "Me Too!" button.
+Click the "Add to my list" button.
 When you do that, you'll get a new copy of that item in your own list, which you can then modify.
-Clicking "Me too" also registers an up-vote for that item.
+Clicking "Add to my list" also registers an up-vote for that item.

 See something on someone's list that you've done at some point in the past?
 Click "I've done this!" to copy that item into your own list with the "Completed" flag already set.
 You'll have the opportunity to enter a story and images/video for that item when you do.